UPDATED: 10:45 a.m. ET, Nov. 27, 2020 —

 “Nationwide there are more than 2.6 million black-owned businesses,” Black business owner Antwon Davis told NBC News.
 “But eight out of 10 fail within the first year and a half because of a lack of exposure, a lack of capital, and a lack of business acumen.”

-Black people have major spending power, though — to the tune of $1.2 trillion annually — so in theory, there should be no excuse not to throw a few bucks to the companies owned and operated by Black folks.
+Black people have major spending power, though — to the tune of more than $1 trillion annually — so in theory, there should be no excuse not to throw a few bucks to the companies owned and operated by Black folks.
 And what better time to do so than on Small Business Saturday, which this year falls on Nov.
 24?

 This year offers no shortage of Black-owned businesses to support, with the internet being the great equalizer for companies that don’t have a physical store.